 Those are not only the words that our instructor told us at our first HPDE event, but also those of every advanced driver that we had a chance to talk to that day.
 A good racing harness is vital to your safety on the track.
-It not only protects your body in the event of a serious crash, but it also keeps you firmly anchored to the seat and in control of the vehicle during aggressive track maneuvers.
-A regular seat belt is the correct choice for daily street driving; in fact a racing harness is not DOT approved and should not be used as a replacement for your stock seat belt while you are driving on the street.
+It not only protects your body in the event of a serious crash but also keeps you firmly anchored to the seat and in control of the vehicle during aggressive track maneuvers.
+A regular seat belt is a correct choice for daily street driving; in fact, a racing harness is not DOT approved and should not be used as a replacement for your stock seat belt while you are driving on the street.
 Race harnesses are designed for track use only.
 If you are planning on driving your car both on the street as well as on the track, you must be able to install your race harness while leaving your stock seat belt fully operational.

 Choosing the correct racing harness for your BMW

 Before purchasing a new racing harness, there are several important questions you need to ask yourself:

 - What is your budget?
 There are literally hundreds of different types of harnesses on the market and you can spend anywhere from $70 to close to $1000. - We were trying to keep our budget under $500.

 - Are you keeping your stock seats?
 Many harnesses require a roll bar to be installed or require racing seats and special mounting points on the floor.
 How many interior modifications are you willing to make? - We were keeping our factory seats in the E36 M3.
 We like the stock look of our interior, and we were not willing to start "chopping" it up with aftermarket racing parts.

 - What is the safest harness for the money?
 They make 4 point, 5 point, and 6 point racing harnesses…which one fits your budget? - Once again...we wanted the safest setup we could get for under $500.